Youth Development - Youth Potential

 At the Y, we’re committed to ensuring every child has an opportunity to envision and pursue the best possible future.
 Through our many youth development programs, we inspire kids and teens to achieve their personal best academically, socially, emotionally and physically.
 We believe it’s important to help kids navigate the early years to develop lifelong skills and build self-reliance so they'll know how to make positive, values-based choices as they learn and grow into adulthood.

 With so many demands on today’s families and the increased focus on holistic development, families need all the support they can get to nurture the potential of youth.
 The Y provide parents with positive outlets to give their kids — from visual and performing arts to sports and academic programs, the Y inspires youth potential.
 The YMCA of Greater Charlotte served thousands of kids last year in our programs and gave financial assistance totaling $2.3 million to families whose children would not be able to participate in programs without it.
 It’s our mission to provide all youth with the tools and resources they need to experience success now — and in life beyond childhood.

 Guiding Youth From the Heart

 The success of kids is fostered by caring adults who make them feel loved, competent, happy and healthy.
-Our highly trained and credentialed staff and talented volunteers consider working at the Y more than a job, but a calling to impact the lives of youth.
+Our highly trained and credentialed staff and talented volunteers consider working at the Y more than a job, but a calling to impact the lives of youth and their community.
 They take seriously their position as mentors and role models, honored to share a part of this very important — but very inspiring — responsibility in helping youth realize who they are and what they are capable of achieving.

 Closing the Achievement Gap